On this page

 APRA AMCOS (Australian users)

-PRS (United Kingdom users) offer music licenses for many trending songs
+PRS (United Kingdom users) offer music licenses for trending songs

 Step 2.
 Discuss a permission agreement

-Once you have found and contacted the owner of your audio track, you’ll need to negotiate a permission agreement with them.
-The non-copyright permission agreement should include:
+Once you have found and contacted the owner of your audio track, negotiate a permission agreement.
+The non-copyright permission agreement should include the following:

 Information about yourself and your YouTube channel